-Dr. Dodul Mondal is one of the most prominent and dynamic clinical oncologists and radiation oncologists in Delhi India with international repute who has experience of working with Proton Beam Therapy at one of the largest university hospitals in the United States.
-Proton Beam Therapy is considered the most precise form of radiation currently available in the world.
-At present, he has been working as a Consultant Associate Director, at Radiation Oncology Max Institute of Cancer Care, Max Super Speciality Hospital, Saket, Delhi.
+Dr. Dodul Mondal is one of the most dynamic and best radiation oncologists In Delhi NCR with international repute who has an experience of working with Proton Beam Therapy at one of the largest university hospitals in the United States.

 Blood Cancer Diagnosis Steps